xperthut/HYPPO-X/README.md

 4. `Solar radiation`

 ### Double filter function
 We have option to choose any two attributes among the above four attributes.
-In our experiment, we fixed `DAP` as the first filter and one of the environmental attributes (humidity, temperature and solar radiation) as the send filter.
+In our experiment, we fixed `DAP` as the first filter and one of the environmental attributes (humidity, temperature and solar radiation) as the second filter.

 ## Input
 The input csv file contains following columns.
 One can change the column name and the value but can't expand the columns or change the type of the value. i.e. `Time` column contains integer values like `1,2,...` which does not allow any text here.